DelimHub/delimhub/README.md

 ## License

-This project is licensed under the MIT License.## Hi there 👋
+This project is licensed under the MIT License.